waqasgul321/waqasgul321/README.md

 ### Hi there ðŸ‘‹

-I'm a MERN STACK Web Developer.
-My experience has provided me with the experience and technical skills necessary to successfully support a company & its IT team with proper & sustainable software solutions in any web-based platform.
+I'm a Full Stack Developer specializing in Laravel.
+My experience has equipped me with the technical skills to develop and maintain scalable, efficient, and secure web applications, ensuring sustainable software solutions for businesses and IT teams

 â™¥ï¸ I enjoy making people laugh and coding. <br/>
-ðŸ“« How to reach me: [email](hamidkhattak469@gmail.com) or [instagram](https://www.instagram.com/abdulhamid.469/) <br/>
+ðŸ“« How to reach me: [email](waqasjan102030@gmail.com) or [instagram](https://www.instagram.com/abdulhamid.469) <br/>
 ðŸ’¬ Ask me about anything <br/>

 #### Connect with me: